benjamin-glitsos/item-management-system/README.md

 ### Database-PostgreSQL

-* Shared metadata table joined via Views and Triggers
+* DRY via use of a separate metadata table joined via Views and Triggers
-* Stored Procedures, Window Functions and Domains
+* Data integrity via the heavy usage of custom domains
+* Use of trigram indexes, stored procedures, and window functions.
 * Fourth normal form (4NF)